ToxicFrog/doom-mods/gun-bonsai/MODDING.md

 - `bonsai-level-up` is emitted whenever the player or their weapon gains a level.
 The first argument is 0 for player levels and 1 for weapon levels.
 The second argument is the level number.
 - `bonsai-choose-level-up-option` is emitted when the player actually picks an upgrade.
 The first argument is -1 if they rejected the level-up and some number >= 0 if they chose an upgrade.
-- `bonsai_choose_level_up_option` is emitted at the same time as `bonsai-choose-level-up-option` for backwards compatibility with AutoAutoSave.
-This event will be removed in 0.10.0.
 - Other events emitted starting with `bonsai-` or `bonsai_` are internal details not to be relied on, and are used for communication between GB's menus and the playsim.